Lucina Uddin: Early life and education

-Dr. Uddin was born in Bangladesh.
+Uddin was born in Bangladesh.
 Her parents immigrated with her to the United States when she was less than one year old, and Uddin spent her childhood in Southern California.
 She was an undergraduate student at the University of California, Los Angeles (UCLA), where she majored in neuroscience and minored in philosophy.
 She stayed at UCLA for graduate school, where she explored neural correlates of self-recognition working with Eran Zaidel and Marco Iacoboni.
 During her graduate studies she worked alongside Susan Y. Bookheimer and Mirella Dapretto on neuroimaging studies to better understand autism spectrum disorder.
 She moved to New York as a postdoctoral scholar, where she worked with Francisco Xavier Castellanos in the Child Study Center.
-In 2008 she continued her postdoctoral studies at Stanford University, where she worked in the research group of Vinod Menon.
+In 2008, she continued her postdoctoral studies at Stanford University, where she worked in the research group of Vinod Menon.

-Dr. Uddin took a break from her research at Stanford between July-December 2010 to accept a position as an instructor at the Asian University for Women located in Chittagong, Bangladesh - the city where she was born.
+Uddin took a break from her research at Stanford between July and December 2010 to accept a position as an instructor at the Asian University for Women (AUW), located in Chittagong, Bangladesh – the city where she was born.
 AUW is the first regional liberal arts institution of its kind, and its mission is based on the belief that higher education provides a critical path to economic progress and social equality for women.

 Research and career

-Dr. Uddin was Associate Professor in the Cognitive and Behavioral Neuroscience Division which she created in the Department of Psychology at the University of Miami.
-She directs the Brain Connectivity and Cognition Laboratory, which makes use of neuroimaging to better understand the relationship between neural connectivity and cognition.
+Uddin was an associate professor in the cognitive and behavioral neuroscience division which she created in the department of psychology at the University of Miami.
+She directed the Brain Connectivity and Cognition Laboratory, which makes use of neuroimaging to better understand the relationship between neural connectivity and cognition.
 At the University of Miami, Uddin established a graduate program in cognitive and behavioral neuroscience.
 In 2018, she was appointed a CIFAR Azrieli Global Scholar.
 Her current research examines brain network dynamics and cognitive flexibility in neurodevelopmental disorders.

-Dr. Uddin returned to UCLA in 2021, where she was appointed Professor and director of the Center for Cognitive Neuroscience Analysis Core at the Semel Institute for Neuroscience and Behavior.
+In 2021, Uddin returned to UCLA, where she was appointed professor and director of the Center for Cognitive Neuroscience Analysis Core at the Semel Institute for Neuroscience and Behavior.
 Her lab uses resting state fMRI and diffusion tensor imaging data to examine large-scale brain networks, and how these networks support executive function.